Laneway house: Vancouver

 The introduction to Vancouver of this form of housing was part of an initiative by former Mayor Sam Sullivan, as part of his council's EcoDensity initiative to increase urban density in pre-existing neighbourhoods while retaining the single-family feel of the neighbourhood.
 Vancouver's average laneway house is 550 sqft, one and a half stories, with one or two bedrooms.
 Typical regulations require that the laneway home is built in the back half of a traditional lot in the space that is normally reserved for a garage.

 In December 2009, the Sustainable Laneway House project began.
 BC Hydro Power Smart joined Simon Fraser University and the City of Vancouver in championing the project.
 A host of industrial partners joined the effort by providing expertise, materials and labour, including Smallworks Studio and Laneway Housing, Fortin Terasen Gas, Embedded Automation, Day4 Energy, VerTech Solutions, MSR Innovations and Pulse Energy.
 Westhouse was showcased at the Yaletown LiveCity site during the Vancouver 2010 Olympic games to over 66,000 people and subsequently moved to its current semi-permanent site at SFU.

 Vancouver's first laneway house to be completed under the 2009 laneway house bylaw was the Mendoza Lane House by Lanefab Design/Build.
 The Mendoza lane house is 710sf and was built on a 33'x122' lot and features a single outdoor parking space.
 The project was granted an occupancy permit by the City of Vancouver in May 2010.
+One of the top Vancouver-based laneway construction companies, home wealth investments, specializes in affordable-cost effective home construction.

 The first unsubsidized 'net zero' solar-powered laneway house was completed in 2012.

 In July 2013, an updated set of rules governing laneway house design in Vancouver went into effect.
 The July 2013 rule update was aimed at making it easier to build one-storey laneway houses, and to address concerns about parking and the use of garages.